 Joa Korhonen (Vocals, Guitar) – We never quite achieved mainstream success.
 When you’re younger, there’s this unwavering belief that you’ll become the biggest band in the world—a kind of blind faith in yourself and your music.
 Over time, that intensity fades, and you stop dwelling on it as much.
 Still, I hold onto the dream of touring beyond Finland and performing for larger audiences.

 I never used to pay much attention to numbers, but over time, they’ve started creeping into my thoughts.
-Now, with platforms like Spotify, you can see in real-time how many listeners you have.
-When I discover new music, I check their monthly listener count and compare it to other bands to get a sense of where they stand.
+Now, with platforms like Spotify, you can see in real time how many listeners you have.
+When I discover new music, I check its monthly listener count and compare it to other bands to get a sense of where they stand.
 Of course, Spotify stats don’t tell the whole story.
 Playlists are another big factor—we were featured on the All New Metal playlist, which was great, though I expected it to bring in more listeners than it did.
 The good thing is that none of this influences me while I’m writing new material.
 These thoughts only come into play once the album is finished.
 Being featured on that playlist was important, especially alongside so many bigger artists.
-It felt like that our music belongs there and can stand out even among the biggest names.
+It felt like our music belonged there and could stand out even among the biggest names.

 SOURCE – In the digital age, music consumption and distribution have changed significantly.
 How do you see the role of physical formats like vinyl and CDs in the context of your music, and how do they contribute to the overall experience of your releases?

-Joa Korhonen (Vocals, Guitar) – We still make CDs and vinyls so it is important to us, the cover art contributes a lot to the mood of the album and if you play killer shows there’s always gonna be people who wants to buy the album after the show.
-More people are buy vinyls so we want to offer that to those who want them.
+Joa Korhonen (Vocals, Guitar) – We still make CDs and vinyl records, so they are important to us.
+The cover art contributes a lot to the mood of the album, and if you play killer shows, there’s always going to be people who want to buy the album after the show.
+More people are buying vinyl records, so we want to offer them to those who want physical copies.

 SOURCE – In your opinion, what are some of the challenges of being a Finnish band trying to break into the international touring circuit?

 We’d need to start focusing on international markets if we really wanted a chance to tour there, but there’s still so much to do here in Finland.
 Right now, we’re releasing our albums through our own label, so we don’t have the resources to invest in an international push.
-And even though we could do it, it does not automatically mean that it would all work out as planned or lead to the success we hope for.
-Hallava is the fourth album we’ve released independently, but we’ve started considering whether it might be time to explore working with a label again to have additional support.
+And even though we could pursue it, that wouldn’t necessarily mean it would all work out as planned or lead to the success we hope for.
+Hallava is the fourth album we’ve released independently, but we’ve started considering whether it might be time to explore working with a label again to gain additional support.

 Contacts: